komumoru/factions/README.md

 - Prevent Explosions in claims

 **CHANGES DONE BY ME**
+- Support to display Factions territories in Journeymap using companion mod JourneyFactions (you need to enable JourneyFactionsIntegration in config file, false by default to avoid sending unwanted packets)
 - Home marker on Bluemap use HTMLmarker instead of POImarker

 **CHANGES COMING FROM 2.9.0 original Factions**